Gekkio/samsung-photo-frame-ctrl/README.md

 * If a photo frame is in mass storage mode, the program will change it into mini display mode.
 * If a photo frame is in mini display mode, the program will send the jpeg that was specified as the program argument to the photo frame. *The JPEG must be prescaled to the exactly correct size!*
+* window-in-frame.sh which shows a user selected application window in the photo frame (needs Imagemagick!)

 Supported photo frames
 ----------------------